 What are the exchange rates and mark up?

-When manually converting balances from one currency to another within the account HSBC will use its own rate.
+When manually converting balances from one currency to another within the account, HSBC will use its own rate.
 This is based on the interbank exchange rate plus a small mark up.
-Recent tests (19 October) found the HSBC rate to be slightly better than that Wise, Revolut or Finneco across major currencies.
-Although as rates are in a constant state of flux, there’s no guarantee this will alway be the case.

 A premium of 1% applies when exchanging between currencies while the market is closed.
 This is typical with multi-currency accounts and the additional mark-up is to protect the banks from large swings in the exchange rate once the exchanges open again.

 To put this into perspective, Revolut also applies a 1% surcharge on weekend exchanges across 15 major currencies, and a 2% surcharge on all others.
-Wise on the other hand continues to use the mid-market rate even at weekends, making it the cheapest way to do currency conversions at the weekend.
+Wise on the other hand continues to use the mid-market rate even at weekends.

 Can I send and receive payments with the Global Money Account?

-You can’t receive payments just yet, but it is a feature that is coming soon.
+You can’t receive payments just yet, but it is a feature that is supposedly coming soon, but more than 2 years since the account’s launch, there’s still no sign of it.

 What are the HSBC Global Money Account ATM limits?